-On his second one, he pushed it deep into the coals, and it quickly lit on fire, like a torch dipped in kerosene wielded by an explorer in an adventure film.
+On his second one, he pushed it deep into the coals, and it quickly lit on fire, as a torch dipped in kerosene wielded by an explorer in an adventure film.
 After that, it was simple: swing the flaming marshmallow backwards.

 Ben had taken an entire jerry can from his father’s workshop and doused the area with gasoline to ensure that the fire would start.
 He’d poured it everywhere in the target area, splashing over every inch of the ground he could find, as well as long tendrils that lead to his father’s garden.

-He hadn’t expected the what followed.
+He hadn’t expected what followed.

 As soon as the marshmallow landed, a loud fwoomp exploded in the trees.
 The flames were nowhere and then everywhere very fast.
 Ben’s family raced backwards away from the fire.
 His dad went for the water sprinkler, not knowing about the gas fire, and the more he sprayed, the further the flames spread.

 The fire brigade was called, and it took them several hours to get things under control.
 By the time the evening was finished, half of the forest was in smouldering ruins.

 His treehouse?
 Gone.
 His swinging bridge?
 Definitely gone.

 They were safe.
 The flames never got to that part of the woods before the firemen could get things under control.